sea7321/intrusion-detection-system/README.md

 ## Description
 intrusion_detection_system.py uses misuse-based (signature-based) and anomaly-based detection to classify packet information from the NSL-KDD dataset.
-These were classified by using a decision tree, a supervised learning algorithm.
+These are classified by using a decision tree and a multilayer perceptron, two supervised learning algorithms.

 ## Project Structure
 ```